saucelabs/testrunner-toolkit/docs/cli-reference.md

 ---
-id: testrunner-toolkit-cli-reference
+id: cli-reference
 title: Testrunner Toolkit CLI Reference
 sidebar_label: CLI Reference
 ---

 ## `saucectl`

 `saucectl` is a command line interface for the Sauce Labs Testrunner Toolkit.
-This repository contains the Go binary that you use to kick off tests.
-If you look for more documentation on it, please have a look into our [example repo](https://github.com/saucelabs/testrunner-toolkit).
+[This repository](https://github.com/saucelabs/testrunner-toolkit) contains the Go binary that you use to kick off tests.

 ### Development Requirements
  * [Go](https://golang.org/) (v1.14 or higher)